-However, there is a big difference between each in terms of the pricing model and full cost.
+However, there is a big difference between each plan in terms of the pricing model and fully loaded cost.

 WebinarJam has transparent pricing starting at $499 annually which works out to $39.9 per month.
 This includes all features, 2 hosts, unlimited webinars per month capped at 500 attendees/webinar.
 The next package offers 4 hosts and 2,000 attendees for just $699/ year.

-Zoom on the other hand has slightly less clear pricing.
+Zoom on the other hand has less clear pricing.